-- The Planning and Zoning Commission can recommend to the City Council that Highway Oriented Commercial be retained for the frontage along S Duff Avenue north of the cemetery and designate the remainder as High Density Residential as shown in Attachment C. - The Planning and Zoning Commission can recommend to the City Council to retain the existing Highway-Oriented Commercial for the entire site, declining any changes. - 3.
-The Planning and Zoning Commission can make an alternative recommendation for the mix of residential or commercial use to the City Council. - 4.
-The Planning and Zoning Commission can request the applicant or staff provide additional information prior to making a recommendation.
+- 1. The City Council can designate that Highway Oriented Commercial be retained for the frontage along South Duff Avenue north of the cemetery and designate the remainder as High Density Residential as shown in Attachment C. - 2.
+The City Council can retain the existing Highway-Oriented Commercial for the entire site, declining any changes.